JuliaEarth/GeoStats.jl/docs/src/workflow.md

 validation methods such as block cross-validation and leave-ball-out, but these methods deserve a separate tutorial.

-With this example we conclude the user guide.
+With this example we conclude the basic workflow.
 To get familiar with other features of GeoStats.jl, please check the tutorials and the reference guide.